awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer.md

 If you are not configuring your service to use a load balancer, you can choose **None** as the load balancer type and move on to the next section, [Step 4: Configuring Your Service to Use Service Discovery](service-configure-servicediscovery.md)\.

 If you have an available Elastic Load Balancing load balancer configured, you can attach it to your service with the following procedures, or you can configure a new load balancer\.
-For more information, see [Creating a Load Balancer](create-load-balancer.md)\.
+For more information, see [Creating a load balancer](create-load-balancer.md)\.

 **Important**
 Before following these procedures, you must create your Elastic Load Balancing load balancer resources\.